Lian Li A3 Micro ATX Wood Edition PC Case Review UK 2026

 05What warranty and returns apply to the Lian Li A3 Micro ATX Wood Edition PC Case Review UK 2026?+

 Amazon offers 30-day hassle-free returns if the case doesn't suit your build.
 Lian Li typically provides a 1-2 year warranty on manufacturing defects.
-Check the product listing for exact warranty terms as these can vary by region and retailer.
+Check the product listing for exact warranty terms as these can vary by retailer and region.